mahirsowad3/Auction-House-Website/README.md

 #### View Item

 1. Buyer can view all the active items by clicking on "View Items" on the top left side of the navbar.
-2. Buyer can see different details of the item like name, description, images, published date, expiration date, initial price, and bids (if any).
+2. Buyer can initiall see different details of the item like name, description, images, published date, expiration date, initial price, the current highest bid if there is one.
 3. Buyer can click on the "View Details" for each item to view more details of that.
-4. Buyer can see the all details of the item like name, description, images, published date, expiration date, initial price, and bids (if any).
+4. Once that is done, Buyer can see the additional details of the item like name, description, images, published date, expiration date, initial price, and bids (if any).
 5. Buyer can see the bid history of the item.
 6. Buyer can see the highest bid on the item.
 7. Buyer can see the time remaining for the bid to end.